 Talks: AEA 2025 meeting session on “Policy Implications of Transformative AI”

-• Regulatory sandboxes for risky R&D are (i) robust when the researcher’s learning process is chosen adversarially; (ii) dominant among robust mechanisms; and (iii) important — without robustness, the worst-case learning process induces weak optimism
+• Regulatory sandboxes for risky R&D are (i) robust when the researcher’s learning process is chosen adversarially; (ii) dominant among robust mechanisms; and (iii) important — sans robustness, worst-case payoffs are unboundedly bad

 (with Ricky Li; latest draft: Apr 25)